hksung/TAALES-doc-test/docs/8_ngram strength of association/README.md

 ---

 ## ngram strength of association

-- **Definition**: **Ngram strength of association (SOA)** measures how strongly the words in an ngram are related to each other based on their co-occurrence patterns.
-These indicies are valuable for understanding collocations, idiomatic expressions, and overall cohesion within a text (Gablasova et al., 2017; O'Donnell et al., 2013).
+- **Definition: Ngram strength of association (SOA)** measures how strongly the words in an ngram are related to each other based on their co-occurrence patterns.
+- These indices are valuable for understanding collocations, idiomatic expressions, and overall cohesion within a text (Gablasova et al., 2017; O'Donnell et al., 2013).
 - *TAALES* captures the dependency between words within bigrams and trigrams, using the following statistical measures, which are calculated based on the COCA subcorpora:
     - *(a) MI* (Mutual information)
     - *(b) MI²* (Mutual information squared)